avparadox/e-library-rest-apis/README.md

-# Docs for my Rest-APIs learning.
+# Docs for Rest API Project.

 Hey I'll keep on writing what I learnt.
 Hopefully we complete this.